 - Live outside the Netherlands at the time of submitting the application.

-Before 29 November 2016, this specific group was able to obtain a residence permit as a highly skilled migrant, for example.
+Before 29 November 2016, people now resorting under this specific group, were able to obtain a residence permit as a highly skilled migrant.
 This is no longer possible after the introduction of the Directive.
 If an application is submitted for a residence permit for ‘highly skilled migrant’, there will be an official check against the conditions of the Directive and no permit as a highly skilled migrant will be issued if the employee falls under the scope of the Directive.

 Family members may apply for a residence permit in order to stay with the employee for the duration of the transfer.
 During their stay, they will be free to work in the Dutch labour market.